DanielOgSimen/DASI/tekniskDokumentasjon.md

     ```sh
     git checkout -b feature-branch
     ```
-3. Make your changes and commit them:
+3. Make your changes and commit them, please make a describtion of your changes:
     ```sh
     git commit -m "Description of your changes"
     ```